Last Updated: Nov 05, 2024 Views: 5967

 eBooks

-3. AuthorFirstName AuthorLastName, Title of Work (Place of Publication: Publisher, Year), page(s), Database Name or URL.
+3. AuthorFirstName AuthorLastName or name of the institution if no author, Title of Work including subtitle ( Publisher, Year), page(s), Database Name or URL.

-For more information, including how to cite book chapters, multi volume works, and books by multiple authors please visit the Notes & Bibliography section on Books in the Chicago Style guide
+For more information, including how to cite book chapters, multi-volume works, and books by multiple authors please visit the Notes & Bibliography section on Books in the Chicago Style guide.

 Author-Date Style